Swimming pool

 Sundhöll Hafnarfjarðar

-This beautiful historic indoor pool is Hafnarfjörður’s oldest pools, built in 1943, well known for its quite atmosphere.
+This beautiful historic indoor pool is Hafnarfjörður’s oldest pool, built in 1943, and is well known for its quiet atmosphere.

 #visitreykjavik